phstrauss/jackoviz/README.md

 You can adjust the plot floor and ceiling by hitting the "f" and "c" keys, respectively.

 Drag in the window to orbit the surface (arcball).
 Close the window to quit.

+The time resolution is, using our customized jack ringbuffer, finer when using a small (128, 256 samples) jack audio buffer depth.

 ## Layout of the spectrogram ringbuffer